Integral differential forms for superelliptic curves: Computing the lattice of integral differential forms

 Here, we describe an algorithm for computing a basis for the lattice of integral differential forms for a superelliptic curve.
 This algorithm has been implemented in the Sage/Python module {\tt superelliptic\_curves} which is part of the package {\tt regular\_models}, \cite{regular_models}.

 \begin{rem} We briefly explain how to perform the computations in each step of the above algorithm.
 As in our implementation, we choose $\eta = dx/y^{n-1}$ in Step (2).
 This choice is based on the fact that for every regular differential form $\omega$, there exists a polynomial $g \in K[x,y]$ such that $\omega = g dx/y^{n-1}$.
 As a result, the output of the algorithm is more legible.
-Of course the following steps can be easily adapted to a different choice of $\eta$. \begin{enumerate}[(1)] \item Apply Algorithm \ref{alg:regular_model1} to $D_K$. \item With $\eta = dx/y^{n-1}$, a basis for $M_K$ is given by cf. Example \ref{exa:basis_newton}. \item This step is an application of the results from the previous subsection. \begin{enumerate} \item First, realize the component $E_v$ as a local complete intersection using \ref{prop:lci}.
-A defining system $(t_1,t_2)$ for $E_v$ can be found using methods of \cite{RuethThesis}.
-We may choose $t_1,t_2 \in K[x]$.
-In order to find the algebraic relation between $t_1$ and $t_2$, set $I = (T_1-t_1, T_2-t_2) \in K[T_1,T_2,x]$.
-Then $F_v$ is given by a generator of the elimination ideal $I \cap K[T_1,T_2]$.
+Of course the following steps can be easily adapted to a different choice of $\eta$. \begin{enumerate}[(1)] \item Apply Algorithm \ref{alg:regular_model1} to $D_K$. \item With $\eta = dx/y^{n-1}$, a basis for $M_K$ is given by cf. Example \ref{exa:basis_newton}. \item This step is an application of the results from the previous subsection. \begin{enumerate} \item First, compute $v(dx)$.
+For that purpose, determine a defining system $(u_v,t_v)$ and (an approximation of) the polynomial $F_v \in \widehat{\oo_K[t_v]}[T]$ as in Proposition \ref{prop:lci}.
+It is explained in Remark \ref{rem:find_defining_system} how to find such elements algorithmically.
+Proposition \ref{prop:lci} then allows to compute $v(dx)$.
+More precisely, we have